Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Proof of Theorem : New achievable distributed computing scheme

 More precisely, consider a system with parameters $(\Nsf , \Ksf , \Nsf_{\rm r }, \Ksf_{\rm c}, \msf )$, where $\Ksf_{\rm c} \in ( \frac{\Ksf}{\Nsf}(\Nsf_{\rm r}-\msf+1 ) :$ $ \Ksf ]$.
 We divide $W_{i}$ where $i \in [\Ksf]$ into $\binom{{\Ksf_{\rm c}} - 1}{\frac{\Ksf}{\Nsf}\left({{\Nsf_{\rm r}} - \msf + 1} \right)- 1 }$ non-overlapping and equal-length sub-messages and treat the problem into $\binom{{{\Ksf_{\rm c}} }}{\frac{\Ksf}{\Nsf}\left( {{\Nsf_{\rm r}} - \msf + 1} \right) }$ sub-problems with the parameters $(\Nsf , \Ksf , \Nsf_{\rm r },\Ksf_{\rm c} = \frac{\Ksf}{\Nsf}(\Nsf_{\rm r}-\msf+1 ), \msf)$.
 When each sub-problem is solved with the communication cost $\frac{\Ksf_{\rm c}}{\binom{{{\Ksf_{\rm c}} }}{\frac{\Ksf}{\Nsf}\left( {{\Nsf_{\rm r}} - \msf + 1} \right) }}$, the master can recover the task demand and the total communication cost is $\Ksf_{\rm c}$ as same as~\eqref{eq:achie case 3}.

 Let us then focus on the most important case and propose a new computing scheme based on interference alignment.
-We first introduce the main ideas of the proposed scheme through one example.
+We introduce the main ideas of the proposed scheme through the following example.

-\begin{example}[$(\Ksf, \Nsf, \Nsf_{\rm r}, \Ksf_{\rm c}, \msf)=(5,5,5,2,2)$]\rm Consider the example where $\Nsf = \Ksf = 5$, $\Nsf_{\rm r} = 5$, $\Ksf_{\rm c} = \usf = 2$, and $\Msf=\msf = 2$, as illustrated in Fig.~\ref{fig:system model 5522}.
+\begin{example}[$(\Ksf, \Nsf, \Nsf_{\rm r}, \Ksf_{\rm c}, \msf)=(6,6,6,2,2)$] \rm Consider the example where $\Nsf = \Ksf = 6 $, $\Nsf_{\rm r} = 6$, $\Ksf_{\rm c} = \usf = 2$, and $\Msf=\msf = 2$, as illustrated in Fig.~\ref{fig:system_model_in_original}.
 In this example, since $\Nsf_{\rm r} =\Nsf$, there is no straggler.